 Attach the nut to the screw using a socket wrench or socket bit for your cordless drill.

-If you have scratches on the front of your breadboard from attaching the hardware lightly sand the scratches out and coat with food safe oil.
+If you have scratches on the front of your bread board from attaching the hardware, lightly sand the scratches out and coat the serving tray with food safe oil.